-'''

-premeta --script SCRIPT_FILE --software TARGET_SOFTWARE [--version NUM] [--global_snp GLOBAL_SNP_FILE]
+premeta --script SCRIPT_FILE --software META_SOFTWARE [--version NUM] [--output_dir OUTPUT_DIRECTORY]

-'''

 The script argument specifies the script file to use.
-The script file contains information on the input files.
-The detail description of the script file is in the next section.
-The software argument specifies the target meta-analysis software, and should be one of: {MASS, MetaSKAT, RAREMETAL, seqMeta}.
-The version argument is optional, and is ignored if software is MetaSKAT or seqMeta (in these cases, output will be consistent with version 0.40 for MetaSKAT or 1.5 for seqMeta).

-MASS is only supported for versions 7.0 and higher.
-For RAREMETAL, PreMeta will work on input versions 0.4.1 and 4.13.5, but will only output files consistent with the format of 4.13.5 (i.e. PreMeta will not generate output consistent with RAREMETAL versions older than 4.13.5).
+The script file is described in detail below; it contains a list of the output files from the study-level analyses, as well as the name and the version number of the pipeline used for those files.
+The software argument specifies the meta-analysis software, and should be one of: {MASS, METASKAT, RAREMETAL, SEQMETA}.
+The version argument is optional, and is ignored if software is METASKAT or SEQMETA (in these cases, output will be consistent with version 0.40 for MetaSKAT or 1.5 for seqMeta).
+Mass is only supported for versions 7.0 and higher.
+For RareMetal, PreMeta will work on input versions 0.4.1 and 4.13.5, but will only output files consistent with the format of 4.13.5 (i.e. PreMeta will not generate output consistent with RareMetal versions older than 4.13.5).
+The output_dir is optional, and specifies the directory to place PreMeta's generated output files.